sunfishcode/rfcs/text/0000-rawfd-ownership.md

 Functions like `from_raw_fd` are considered `unsafe` because raw resource handles can be thought of as raw pointers.
 They have many of the same hazards;
-they can dangle and alias, and the consequences of using a dangling or unintentionally aliased raw resource handle could include corrupted I/O or lost data.
+they can dangle and alias, and the consequences of using unintentionally aliased raw resource handle could include corrupted I/O or lost data.
 It could also mean that code in one crate could accidentally corrupt or observe private data in another crate.

 [`File`]: https://doc.rust-lang.org/stable/std/fs/struct.File.html
 [`TcpStream`]: https://doc.rust-lang.org/stable/std/net/struct.TcpStream.html